-When adding an event or profile property to Klaviyo via API or CSV file upload, you must use one of the recognized formats outlined below.
-Event timestamps sent via the Track API must always be formatted in unix time in seconds.
+When adding an event or profile property to Klaviyo via API, you must use one of the recognized formats outlined below with a few notable exceptions.

 If you need help reformatting your dates in a spreadsheet before uploading your CSV file, head to our article, Format dates for CSV files.

 For more information on uploading a CSV file to Klaviyo, head to our article on how to add subscribers to an existing list.